Category Archives: memory

 by her husband’s grave,

-sighs, to turns to me,
+She sighs, to turns to me

-“there is space here but I don’t
+“there is space here for me but

-want to share with him,
+I don’t want to share with him,

-when I young,
+he betrayed me when I young,

 I was so stupid,

-he had son, not mine
+the gossips said he had son, not mine

-while I was pregnant…
+while I was pregnant… it was true…

-how do I tell my son,
+How do I tell my son,

 I do not want